-A training plan is required.
-Each training topic requires a 1-2 sentence course description that includes the learning objectives.
+A training plan is required and can be updated and modified throughout the contract period.
+Each training topic requires a 1-2 sentence course description that includes the topics/subjects learned.
 A sufficient description is needed to determine eligibility.

 A training event that is marked as "reviewed" in ISAAC does not mean that it has been approved for reimbursement.
 It means only that, based on the limited information provided on the training plan, the training appears to be eligible, assuming it meets all requirements of the program, including reasonable cost.